jangroth/aws-certification-notes/solutions-architect-professional.md

 * Provide access for externally authenticated users (identity federation)
 * Ability to revoke active sessions and credentials for a role (by adding a policy using a time statement – AWSRevokeOlderSessions)

-Whenever an IAM assumes another role, it's *giving up* its original permissions.
+Whenever an IAM user assumes another role, it's *giving up* its original permissions.

 STS on AWS:
 * <a href="https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html" target="_blank">API Reference</a>

 <a name="3_3_2"></a>
 ### [↖](#3_3)[↑](#3_3_1)[↓](#3_3_3) Providing access to an IAM user in another AWS account that you own
-• *Zone of trust* are accounts or organizations that you own
+* *Zone of trust* are accounts or organizations that you own
 * In *target account*, create *target role* that should be assumed
   * Define trust policy that specifies *source account* as `Principal`
   * Share role ARN